PlasteredCrab/Halo-CR4B-Tool/README.txt

 EXPORT_ROOT: the directory to where you are exporting your models and textures from Reclaimer

 7: move the "shaders" folder to your EXPORT_ROOT folder (this is to make sure the tool has all default textures to use)

+Visit The Halo Archive for reaching out about this tool: https://discord.gg/haloarchive

+Thanks to Chiefster and Soulburnin for big help with the making of the Shaders that this runs on Thanks to Gravemind for making Reclaimer which is a kickass tool that makes this possible!